connorwyatt/Portfolio-App/README.md

-# Angular 2 Seed
+# Portfolio App

-An seed project for Angular 2 using Webpack.
+An app for viewing galleries of images.